-After 26 years in the Hong Kong airline industry, Hans and Fransien established Haan in 1993, purchasing 26.3 hectares near Tanunda.
-The original site was initially purchased in 1853 by George Friedrich Schmidt for one pound an acre.
-The 18-hectares surrounding the Hanenhof Estate consist mainly of the sandy loam soils that dominate the Barossa Valley floor.
+After 26 years in the Hong Kong airline industry, Baron Hans Rudolf Haan established Haan Estate Wines in 1993, acquiring 26.3 hectares near Tanunda.
+The original site Hanenhof was initially planted in 1853 by George Friedrich Schmidt, who purchased the property for a pound an acre.
+The celebrated Barossa Merlot virtuoso James Irvine, assisted in the establishment of Haan by restoring and replanting the ancient vines.
+He further left his legacy on Haan Estate by mentoring the winemakers.
+The 18-hectares surrounding Hanenhof Estate consist mainly of the sandy loam soils which dominate Barossa Valley floor.
 These soils have proven excellent for producing rich, luscious Shiraz and Cabernets, varieties that have made the Barossa famous throughout the world.
-Hans and Fransien renovated an 1850s vintage farmhouse, with a cottage, studio and tennis court, to make a homestead winery with a beautiful garden.
+Hans and Fransien Haan renovated an 1850s vintage farmhouse, with a cottage, studio and tennis court, to make a homestead winery with a beautiful garden.

 Barossa remains a unique district that maintains many of the great traditions lost in other areas.
 The local Barossa inhabitants work towards a strong commitment to preserving a great vineyard heritage.
 Barossa is blessed with a climate that exhibits four very distinct seasons, and a wonderful sense of community where everyone works together for the common good, taking pride in the achievements of one and all.
 The Haan philosophy meant that Hanenhof Vineyards would be holistically managed as a true wine estate.
 Providing the best possible conditions in the vineyard has been the key to success, along with a clear understanding of how to achieve excellence in the winemaking.